Vaccarini-Lorenzo/Point-and-Paste/README.md

 ![KeyboardScreen](Resources/KeyboardScreen.jpg)

+# Usage

+**Simply point to the color you want to capture and press the key previously chosen to copy it!**

 # Open issues
 Since this project is very new there are a list of issues that are not fixed yet:
 1. Sometimes, if the mouse gets moved, it will be copied the hex color of adjacent pixels